Is it Better to Trade Cryptocurrency or to HODL?

 We discuss the perks, pitfalls, and strategies of trading vs. HODling and offer some opinions and insights.

 What is HODL?
-Its a purposeful misspelling of “hold” that implies holding on for dear life through crypto’s ups and downs.
-It is solid advice, but it is also much harder to pull off correctly that the memes imply (as HOLDing through 80% corrections takes a level of grit most people don’t have… and 80% corrections are common in crypto).
+It’s a purposeful misspelling of “hold” that implies holding on for dear life through crypto’s ups and downs.
+It is solid advice, but it is also much harder to pull off correctly than the memes imply (as HOLDing through 40% – 80% corrections takes a level of grit most people don’t have… and 40% – 80% corrections are common in crypto).

 Trading Vs. HODling Cryptocurrency